mschuchard/terraform-provider-stdlib/docs/data-sources/list_index.md

 - `elem_param` (String) Element in the list to determine its index.
 - `list_param` (List of String) Input list parameter for determining the element's index.

+### Optional

+- `sorted` (Boolean) Whether the list is sorted in ascending order or not (note: see `stdlib_sort_list`).
+If the list is sorted then the efficient binary search algorithm will be utilized, but the combination of sorting and searching may be less efficient overall in some situations.

 ### Read-Only